K

 MATANZAS

-South Pacific thermal power — where Chile's most consistent wind meets a world-class left.
+South Pacific thermal power — where Chile's most consistent wind meets a celebrated left.
+Half an hour north of Pichilemu's wave scene, with a smaller crowd and the same peeling lefts when the thermal is running.

 200+